pninave/hmlet/README.md

 	"password":<password : e.g. "test">,
 	"name":<e.g.  "test">
 }
-output :
+response :
-On successful registration, user will get "access_token" and "refreesh_token" to start further operations.
+On successful registration, user will get "access_token" and "refresh_token" to start further operations.
 Please store "access_toekn" in Authorization header as : key : Authorization , Value : Bearer {{access_token}}
 All operation will be followed with this access tokens.

 3. /login : (jwt-authentication)
-User can login with registerd username and password in request body. e.g.
+User can login with registerd username and password in request body.
-output:
+response:
 On successful login, user will get "access_token" and "refreesh_token" to start further operations.
 Please store "access_toekn" in Authorization header as : key : Authorization , Value : Bearer {{access_token}}
 All operation will be followed with this access tokens.

 4. /refresh : (jwt-authentication)
-If session has exceeded 15 min (maximum access_token lifetime), session can be revoked with new access_token using  this API.
-It will need refresh_token to fetch new access_token key : Authorization , Value : Bearer {{refresh_token}}
+If session has exceeded 15 min (maximum access_token lifetime), access_token will be revoked and will no longer be valid.
+Caller need to use refresh_token to fetch new access_token. key : Authorization , Value : Bearer {{refresh_token}}

 5. /logout/access : (jwt-authentication)
-With this API, we can logout. i.e. we cannot do any further operation using access_token.
-If we want, we can regenerate access_token using /refresh API.
+With this API, we can logout. i.e. we cannot do any further operation using access_token, access_token will be revoked on success reponse from api.
+If we want, we can generate a new access_token using /refresh API.
-output:
-On successful login, user will get "access_token" and "refreesh_token" to start further operations.

 6. /logout/refresh : (jwt-authentication)
-To logout refresh_token.
-Once logged out with refresh token, we cannot revoke same session with /refresh API.
-Need to login again to get fresh tokens
+To logout with refresh_token.
+Once logged out with refresh token, both access_token and refresh_token will be revoked.
+Need to login again to get fresh access_token and refresh_token.

 7. /upload-photo :
-It will upload phot provided by logged-in user in body as file parameter in form data : request-body ->  form datad -> key : file, value : <filename>.png
+It will upload photo provided by logged-in user in body as file parameter in form data :
+request-body: form data -> key : file, value : <filename>.png

 8. /post-photo/<int:photo_id> :
 Uploaded photo will be posted.
-It can be verified with [GET] /photo/<id> API, checking "posted" field set to 1.
+It can be verified with [GET] /photo/<id> API, checking "posted" field in response set to 1.
 If its 0, it means photo is still in draft. photo_id can be Obtained from /my-photos API

 9. /photos/<int:photo_id>/caption :
 Edit photo Caption with parameter in body as :